LukasDetermann/shadow/readme.md

 ## Build

-To build this you need a maven [toolchains.xml](https://maven.apache.org/guides/mini/guide-using-toolchains.html) like
+To build this project you need a maven [toolchains.xml](https://maven.apache.org/guides/mini/guide-using-toolchains.html) like
 <details><summary>this</summary>

 ````xml